© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Lower Bullingham deserted medieval village is a scheduled monument protected by Historic England under reference 1005320.
 View the official record →

-Lower Bullingham is a deserted medieval village located in Herefordshire, England.
+Lower Bullingham is a deserted medieval village in Herefordshire, situated in the parish of Bullingham.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005320.

 Lower Bullingham deserted medieval village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005320.